vladk17/alexnet_impl_in_pytorch/README.md

-# Deep Dive into Implementation of AlexNet in Pytorch
+# Dive into Implementation of AlexNet in Pytorch
 Source Code studies

 PURPOSE: PRIVATE WORKING NOTES